 First and foremost, prospects trust a salesperson that exudes confidence.

-There is simple no better way the earn a customers trust than to have a live chat feature so they can communicate directly with you.
+There is simply no better way to earn a customer’s trust than to have a live chat feature so they can communicate directly with you.

-Salespeople often get a bad rap because too many try selling a prospect something that they do not want.
-Solution selling is about listening to and then educating the customer which creates trust.
+Salespeople often get a bad rap because too many try selling a prospect something they do not want.
+Solution selling is about listening to and then educating the customer, which creates trust.

 Speaking of educating the customer, great salespersons recognize the value in employing the three “T”’s to build trust.

 A one size fits all approach does not work in sales.
 B2B and B2C customers are different in their needs and wants.

 Before pulling the trigger, many prospects look for social proof by seeing what others are saying about your brand/product.

 Did you know that very few sales occur on the first contact with the prospect?
 In fact, I recently read that it takes five contacts on average to convert a prospect into a customer.
 So, today’s sales include nurturing a prospect until they are ready to buy.

 Not all prospects are the same.
 As a salesperson, it is important to understand that not all customers are as attractive to the business.